A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Method

 \section{Method}

 Together with the pseudo anomalies introduced into normal training images with predefined probabilities (in Section~\ref{sec: pseudo anomaly}) to maintain balanced data distribution, we propose the SAM-guided Two-stream Lightweight Model for unsupervised anomaly detection (STLM) to effectively generate an anomaly map for anomaly detection and localization.
 As illustrated in Figure~\ref{fig2}, the two-stream lightweight model (TLM, in Section~\ref{sec: SKLST}), consisting of a plain student stream and a denoising student stream, distills different information from a fixed SAM~\cite{kirillov2023segment} during training.
 Consequently, a feature aggregation module (FA, in Section~\ref{sec: FA}) is trained to fuse anomaly features with the aid of additional supervision signals.
 For inference (in Section~\ref{sec: inference}), anomaly maps are generated solely using the TLM and the FA module.
-In the subsequent sections, we will provide a detailed description.